A C5 spinal cord injury is the second most common level of SCI, making up about 15% of all SCIs.

 Management interventions for C5 spinal cord injuries include:

 - Rehabilitation therapy typically consists of physical and occupational therapy, which both work towards optimizing mobility.
-PT focuses on exercises while OT uses a more practical approach and use activities of daily living.
-With the right training, many C5 spinal cord injury patients can learn how to adapt and improve self-care.
+PT focuses on exercise therapy while OT modifies activities of daily living to restore patients’ functions.
+With the appropriate rehabilitative intervention, many C5 spinal cord injury patients learn how to adapt and improve self-care.
+If your breathing has been weakened due to the C5 SCI, you may work with a speech therapist as well, at least initially, to help you work on breath support.

 - Orthotics are wearable devices that promote correct musculoskeletal alignment and form after C5 SCI.
 They can also help prevent spastic muscles from further contracting by holding the limb in place.

-- Adaptive devices are intended to help spinal cord injury patients with restricted mobility perform everyday activities on their own.
+- Adaptive devices are intended to help spinal cord injury patients with restricted mobility perform everyday activities more independently.

 - Medications will vary depending on your complications and can help minimize pain, reduce muscle contractions, and improve mental health status.